Corvimae/pokemon-ranger/docs/routefiles.md

 `source` (string, required) - The unique identifier for the IV tracker associated with this damage table.
 The value must match the `species` value of an IV tracker.

-`level` (number, required) - The level of the runner's Pokémon at the time of the attack.

 `movePower` (number, required) - The base power of the attack.

+`level` (number) - The level of the runner's Pokémon at the time of the attack.
+If this value is not specified, the most recent [level-up marker](#level-up-markers) will be used.

 `type` (string) - The elemental type of the move.
 If the type is specified and the `source` Pokémon has its type(s) specified, the type effectiveness of the move will be calculated automatically.
 Types are case insensitive.